-With the National Institutes of Health, he is investigating the use of chelation therapy in highrisk coronary patients enrolled in a continuing trial to look at chelation's possible value.
+With the National Institutes of Health, Dr Gau is investigating the use of chelation therapy in highrisk coronary patients enrolled in a continuing trial to look at chelation's possible value.
 In the Cardiovascular Health Clinic, prevention of both primary and secondary coronary disease is his main research emphasis.

-FRANCISCO LOPEZ-JIMENEZ, MD, MSC
+Francisco Lopez-Jimenez, MD, MSc